jamesmaila/ObservableQueue/README.md

 Observable Queue data structure for angular2.

 Ensures observables are executed synchronously, the next observable is subscribed to only after the previous one returns.
-This queue structure is useful for logic require atomic operations.
+This queue structure is useful for logic requiring atomic operations.

 # Usage
 Instantiate using default constructor.